patrickbwarren/python3-HNC-solver/README.md

 _c_(_q_), in combination with the HNC closure in real space as _g_(_r_) = exp[ − _v_(_r_) + _h_(_r_) − _c_(_r_)], using Picard
 iteration.
 Here _c_(_r_) is the direct correlation function, _h_(_r_) = _g_(_r_)
 − 1 is the total correlation function, and _v_(_r_) is the potential.
 In practice the OZ equation and the HNC closure are written and solved iteratively in terms of the indirect correlation function _e_(_r_) = _h_(_r_) − _c_(_r_).
-An initial guess if the solver is not warmed up is _c_(_r_) = − _v_(_r_) (this is the random phase approximation or RPA,and for systems without hard cores is equivalent to the mean-spherical approximation or MSA).
+An initial guess if the solver is not warmed up is _c_(_r_) = − _v_(_r_) (this is the random phase approximation or RPA, and for systems without hard cores is equivalent to the mean-spherical approximation or MSA).

 ### FFTW and Fourier-Bessel transforms